Lobolo: Lobolo and the law

 South African law recognizes customary marriages through the Recognition of Customary Marriages, 1998 (Act 120 of 1998).
 The purpose of the Act was to address gender inequality and the diminished rights of women in customary marriages.
-The Act was passed in order to improve the position of such women by using measures that brought customary law in line with the provisions of the Constitution of the Republic of South Africa, as well as South Africa's international human rights commitments.
+The Act was passed in order to improve the position of women by using measures that brought customary law in line with the provisions of the Constitution of the Republic of South Africa, as well as South Africa's international human rights commitments.

-A key requirement for a customary marriage to be recognized as a valid marriage is that the marriage must be negotiated, entered into, or celebrated in accordance with customary law.
-Furthermore, the prospective spouses must be at least 18 years old, and both prospective spouses must consent to the marriage.
+A key requirement for a customary marriage to be recognized as valid is that it must be negotiated, entered into, or celebrated in accordance with customary law.
+Furthermore, the prospective spouses must be at least 18 years old and both prospective spouses must consent to the marriage.
 Until the recent Johannesburg High Court judgement in Sengadi v Tsambo 3 November 2018, there has been contention and confusion as to what constitutes a valid customary marriage.
 In the case involving the widow of renowned hip hop musician, Jabulani Tsambo, also known as HHP, it was her status as the legally recognized customary wife that was in question.
-Here the family of the deceased refused to acknowledge Lerato Sengadi as the customary wife on the basis that there had not been a customary 'handover ceremony' of the bride to the family of the groom, which would meet the requirements of a ‘'celebration'’ in accordance with customary law, and therefore no customary law marriage was concluded or came into existence between the deceased and Sengadi.
+In this case the family of the deceased refused to acknowledge Lerato Sengadi as the customary wife on the basis that there had not been a customary 'handover ceremony' of the bride to the family of the groom, which would meet the requirements of a ‘'celebration'’ in accordance with customary law, and therefore no customary law marriage was concluded or came into existence between the deceased and Sengadi.
 On examination of the evidence, the judge concluded that in fact, there had been a tacit waiver of this custom because a ‘'symbolic'’ handing over of the applicant to the Tsambo family occurred after the conclusion of the customary law marriage.
 As the judge put it:

 In what can be described as a landmark case, the judge ruled against the family and declared Sengadi as the lawful spouse of the deceased.